rbisdorff/Digraph3/docSphinx/techDoc.rst

 .. only:: html

    :New:

+        - In order to explore run time acceleration with CUDA on GPUs, a new **cnpBipolarDigraphs** module with a numpy integer array implementation of the bipolar-valued characteristic valuation has been added to the cythonized collection of Digraph3 modules.

         - Following a Python 3.12 recommendation, all multiprocessing resources have been refactored to use by default, instead of the traditional *fork*, the safer *spawn* threading start method.
 As a consequence, main program code of multiprocessing Digraph3 Python scripts must now start with a *__name__=='__main__'* test in order to avoid its recursive execution in each started thread (see the :py:mod:`multiprocessing` module).

         - A :py:mod:`pairings` module for solving **fair intergroup** and **intragroup pairing** problems